WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 The API used allows for the scraping without getting banned and is taking care of CAPTCHAs and user agents, as well as handles the anti-bots and proxies.

 ##### Parametrization
-Input configuration
+###### Input configuration
--query.csv: the file contains a list of google search queries using advanced operators and topics aiming to capture Wiki-related pages, as well the information about the language of the words used in the query.
+-query.csv: The file contains a list of google search queries using advanced operators and topics aiming to capture Wiki-related pages, as well the information about the language of the words used in the query.
 It can be further enriched based on the article provided in ./doc. </br></br>
 <img src="https://user-images.githubusercontent.com/37207832/202822524-07879f14-164e-4d64-b638-be8bc5b39308.png" alt="quer" width="300" height="170"></br>

--api_key.txt
+-api_key.txt: The text file includes the value of the API key generated for the account used in the Free Plan of ScraperApi.

 ##### Usage
 After installing packages (scrapy), simply run: